 Edward A. Clarke - 10th Mayor Of Tampa

-Born in Cornwall-on-the-Hudson, New York, Edward Clarke moved to Tampa in 1853 where he opened a general store on the corner of Marion and Washington Streets.
-In 1855, Edward Clarke married Helen Branch, the daughter of Dr. Franklin Branch and the sister of Dr. Austin Branch, who served as Tampa's second and fourth mayor.
+Born in Cornwall-on-Hudson, New York, Edward A. Clarke moved to Tampa in 1853, where he opened a general store on the corner of Marion and Washington Streets.
+In 1855, he married Helen Branch, the daughter of Dr. Franklin Branch and the sister of Dr. Austen Branch, who served as Tampa's second and fourth mayor.
 The marriage was short-lived, as she died three years later of yellow fever.
-Two years later, Clarke married Sarah Wall and they had a daughter named Flossie.
+In 1861, Clarke married Sarah Wall and they had a daughter named Flossie.

-A staunch member of the Southern Branch of the American (Know-Nothing) Party, Edward Clarke strongly supported the party's pro-Slavery, anti-Catholic and anti-immigrant platform.
-He was also a Hillsborough County delegate to the 1856 Know-Nothing Party Presidential Convention.
-However, the party quietly disintegrated after their candidate, former president Millard Fillmore lost the presidential election to James Buchanan.
+A staunch member of the Southern Branch of the American Party, also known as Know-Nothing Party, Edward Clarke strongly supported the party's pro-Slavery, anti-Catholic and anti-immigrant platform.
+He was also a Hillsborough County delegate to the 1856 Presidential Convention.
+However, the party disintegrated after their candidate, former president Millard Fillmore, lost the presidential election to James Buchanan.

 Sources for this Biographical Sketch:

 Covington, Dr. James W. and Wavering, Debbie Lee, "The Mayors of Tampa: A Brief Administrative History," Tampa, FL: University of Tampa, 1987.